Bodiam Station, our present terminus, is a classic light railway station as realised by Holman Fred Stephens.

 This station was until 40 years ago completely surrounded by hopfields owned by Guinness and the station was busy serving this industry and transporting Hop-pickers in season.
 Today it is even busier bringing passengers to the historic castle.

-The Cavell Van is currently scheduled to be on display at the Severn Valley Railway from 25th May 2018 to 15th July 2018
+The Cavell Van is currently scheduled to move from the K&ESR on 22nd May for display at the Severn Valley Railway, returning on the 15th July 2018

 An image by Lewis J Brockway, Bodiam Village from The Station May 2012